luckyseven/ngx-liquid-cache/README.md

 export class AppModule { }

 ```
 2 - Use the `@LiquidCache` decorator in any method that return a result.
-Don't worry about the type of the returned value or about making adaptations to your code: LiquidCache is perfectly integrable with every existing method withouth change anything.
+Don't worry about the type of the returned value or about making adaptations to your code: LiquidCache is perfectly integrable with every existing method without change anything.

 ```typescript
 import { LiquidCache } from 'ngx-liquid-cache';